 metric field), in addition to

-maximum number of trials to run and the maximum number of training steps
+maximum number of trials to run, the maximum training length allowed per

 For details on the supported searchers and their respective configuration options, refer to Hyperparameter Tuning With Determined.